 Day trading requires knowledge of securities markets.
 Day trading requires in-depth knowledge of the securities markets and trading techniques and strategies.
 In attempting to profit through day trading, you must compete with professional, licensed traders employed by securities firms.
 You should have appropriate experience before engaging in day trading.

 Day trading will generate substantial commissions, even if the per trade cost is low.
-Day trading involves aggressive trading, and generally you will pay commissions on each trade.
+Day trading involves aggressive and frequent trading, and generally you will pay commissions on each trade.

 Potential Registration Requirements.
 Persons providing investment advice for others or managing securities accounts for others may need to register as either an “Investment Adviser” under the Investment Advisers Act of 1940 or as a “Broker” or “Dealer” under the Securities Exchange Act of 1934.
 Such activities may also trigger state registration requirements.